Tips on how to win at meal prep

 - Cut your veggies.
 Take the time to wash and cut your vegetables to save time on a busy day.
 You’ll be thanking yourself when you have your peppers ready-to-go!

-- Never go to the grocery store without a list.
+- Never go to the grocery store without a plan.
 This mistake will leave you stressed at the store while you frantically look up recipes.
 You’ll end up buying too much or too little.
+Make sure you always have a list!

 - Buy durable, long lasting goods.
 Consider purchasing freeze dried fruits or vegetables since they typically have a shelf-life of 1+ years.
 You’ll be able to keep healthy ingredients year round that you can easily add to a recipe.
-Check out Brothers All Natural Freeze Dried Fruit or Vegetables.
-Another example is purchasing wraps instead of bread.
-Unopened wraps can last for 2-3 weeks in the fridge and an opened can last around a 1 week.
+Check out Brothers All Natural Freeze Dried Fruit.
+Another example is purchasing wraps instead of bread, Unopened wraps can last for 2-3 weeks in the fridge and opened can last approx 1 week.

-- Get proper storage containers to keep food fresh and for bringing on-the-go.
+- Get proper storage containers.
+Invest in quality containers to keep food fresh for bringing on-the-go.
 Nothing is worse than being an awesome meal prep and then having your lettuce wilt due to improper storage.

 - Buy bulk.
 It will save you money and time when purchasing the basic items you always use or are planning to use a lot of that month.